-According to the American Psychological Association, “Psychologists help people of all ages live happier, healthier and more productive lives.”
-Through the use of various psychotherapy methods and collaborative treatment measures, my patients develop life-changing habits to help them cope with any of life’s various obstacles.
-My therapy sessions are designed to dissect personal issues and provide patients with effective tools to help them see the glass half full instead of half empty.
+According to the American Psychological Association, “Psychotherapists help people from all backgrounds and ages to live happier, healthier and more productive lives.”
+Through the use of various psychotherapeutic methods and collaboration, patients are enabled to develop life-changing habits to help them cope with any of life’s various obstacles.
+My therapy sessions are designed to explore personal issues in a non-judgemental environment and provide patients with effective tools to help them achieve their goals.

 COGNITIVE BEHAVIOURAL THERAPY (CBT)